-There was an accelerated push to digital transformation by enterprises in 2020 fuelled by the need to serve customers who were increasingly relying predominantly on digital services due to the pandemic.
+There was an accelerated push to digital transformation by enterprises in 2020 fueled by the need to serve customers who were increasingly relying predominantly on digital services due to the pandemic.
 From shopping to entertainment, healthcare, education, and banking, nearly every mainstream industry saw a great degree of transition to digital mode.

 A McKinsey survey conducted among executives of top global companies found that nearly 80% of consumer interactions were digital in nature during 2020.
 Undoubtedly the key technology that was at the forefront of this transitional exercise was cloud computing.